chari-tha/Charitha_DataVista-Sales-Data-Analysis-and-Visualisation_Infosys_Internship_Oct2024/README.md

-DATA OPERATIONS
+DATA OPERATIONS:
 Use Case - Learning how to perform arithmatic & modulus operations.
 It's widely used in scitific computing which supports arrays and matrices along with large collection of high level mathematical functions to operate on these data structures.

 Library used - Numpy

 Codes Executed:

-Liner Regresstion
+1.Liner Regresstion
-Logistic Regresstion
+2.Logistic Regresstion
-Euclidean Distance
+3.Euclidean Distance
-PCA
+4.PCA
-K-Means Algorithm
+5.K-Means Algorithm
-Naive Bayes Algorithm
+6.Naive Bayes Algorithm
-SVM
+7.SVM

-DATA PROCESSING
+DATA PROCESSING:

 Use Case - It's used for manipulatinng, transforming and analysing data.

 Library used - Pandas

 Codes Executed:

-Reading a File(csv, xlx, etc.)
+1.Reading a File(csv, xlx, etc.)
-Executing and Extracting the Headings
+2.Executing and Extracting the Headings
-Updating existing column names
+3.Updating existing column names
-Data Cleaning
+4.Data Cleaning

-DATA VISUALIZATION
+DATA VISUALIZATION:

 Use Case - Used for visualizing the data for better understanding.

 Library Used - MatPlotLib